 • vulvitis;

-• orchitis.
+• orchitis

-• control of the spread of skin lesions;
+• control the spread of skin lesions;

-• elimination of itching;
+• eliminating itching;

 How to treat complicated forms

-The mechanism of development of pathology
+The mechanism of pathology development

-• the formation of serous edema (papules);
+• formation of serous edema (papules);

-• exfoliation of epidermal tissue (vesicles).
+• peeling of epidermal tissues (vesicles).

-Clinic of the disease in infants
+Clinic of disease in infants

 The incubation period for chickenpox in newborns lasts from 11 days to 3 weeks.
-However, in cases where the baby becomes infected transplacentally, the first signs of the disease may appear after 6-7 days.
+However, in cases where the baby becomes infected transplacentally, the first signs of the disease may appear within 6-7 days.

 • restless behavior, anxiety, moodiness;